Feb. 20 Friday after Ash Wednesday, Weekday

 PRAY NONSTOP NOW

-Nov.
-18 Tuesday of the Thirty-Third Week in Ordinary Time; Opt Mem of the Dedication of the Basilicas of Sts.
-Peter & Paul, Apostles; St. Rose Philippine Duchesne, Virgin (USA), Opt.
+Feb.
+17 Tuesday of the Sixth Week in Ordinary Time; Opt Mem of the Seven Holy Founders of the Servite Order; Tuesday before Ash Wednesday, Opt.
 Mem.

 PRAY NONSTOP NOW